1chz/realworld-java21-springboot3/README.md

 # ![RealWorld Example App](logo.png)

-> ### **java 17 + Spring Boot 3** codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### **Java 21 + Spring Boot 3** codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with ****java 17 + Spring Boot 3**** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with ****Java 21 + Spring Boot 3**** including CRUD operations, authentication, routing, pagination, and more.

-I have gone to great lengths to adhere to the **java 17 + Spring Boot 3** community styleguide & best practices.
+I have gone to great lengths to adhere to the **Java 21 + Spring Boot 3** community styleguide & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.